amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 Every opportunity to narrow the domain of a type is a chance to improve the code for reading.

 ```ts
 type ChangeMapFn<T extends ValidColumnChange> = (change: T) => UpdateFn;
 ```

-For example the `AddColumn` function:
+For example now the `AddColumn` function looks like:

 ```ts
 // T in this case is `AddColumn`